ystein/syne-tune/docs/source/tutorials/odsc_tutorial/getting_started.rst

-In this tutorial, we will mostly be focussed on making decisions and tuning free parameters in the context of training machine learning models on data, so their predictions can be used as part of a solution to a business problem.
+In this tutorial, we will mostly be focussed on making decisions and tuning free parameters in the context of *training machine learning models on data*, so their predictions can be used as part of a solution to a business problem.
 There are many other steps from initial need to solution, such as understanding business requirements, collecting, cleaning and labeling data, monitoring and maintenance.
 Some of these can be addressed with automated tuning as well, others need different tools.

-A common paradigm for decision-making and parameter tuning is to try many different configurations and select the best in the end.
+A common paradigm for decision-making and parameter tuning is to try a number of different configurations and select the best in the end.

-* A trial consists of *training* a model on a part of the data (the *training data*).
+* A *trial* consists of training a model on a part of the data (the training data).
 Here, training is an automated process (for example, stochastic gradient descent on weight and biases of a neural network model), *given* a configuration (e.g., what learning rate is used, what batch size, etc.).
-  Then, the trained model is evaluated on another part of the data (*validation data*, disjoint from training data), giving rise to a quality metric (e.g., validation error, AUC, F1), or even several ones.
-For small datasets, we can also use *cross-validation*, by repeating training and evaluation on a number of different splits, reporting the average of validation metrics.
+  Then, the trained model is evaluated on another part of the data (validation data, disjoint from training data), giving rise to a quality metric (e.g., validation error, AUC, F1), or even several ones.
+For small datasets, we can also use cross-validation, by repeating training and evaluation on a number of different splits, reporting the average of validation metrics.
-* This metric value (or values) is then the response of the system to a configuration.
+* This metric value (or values) is the response of the system to a configuration.
 Note that the response is stochastic: if we run again with the same configuration, we may get a different value.
 This is because training has random elements (e.g., initial weights are sampled, ordering of batches).